alassek/jquery.rest/README.markdown

 ### Accepted Parameters ###

-There are three public jQuery methods created by this plugin:
+There are four public jQuery methods created by this plugin:

     jQuery.create
     jQuery.read